International Paper

 10. Reports through standardised reporting systems?

-The company's sustainability report has been prepared in accordance with the GRI standards, and it has also published CDPs (water security, forests, and climate change) on its website.
+The company's sustainability report has been prepared in accordance with the GRI standards, however, it does not specify the reporting standards used.
+Additionally, it has published CDP's Corporate Questionnaire 2024 on its website.

 -